 After reading this, I hope your answer is yes!
 Before I visited, I’d never heard of Pula or Istria, yet I had the best time and was so surprised by how much it had to offer.

 Far from being a typical European beach resort it still has gorgeous beaches, warm seas and beach bars.
 But it also offers history, culture, and divine food and drinks!

 And has the added benefit of fewer visitors and crowds than the tourist hotspots of Split, Dubrovnik and Hvar.
 Honestly, what’s there not to love?!

 If you have any questions or want any more information drop a comment below and I’ll get back to you!

-Currency conversions and offerings mentioned are correct as of October 2020 but are subject to change in future.
-You are responsible for your own safety and should assess your preparedness, travel insurance and physical fitness before attempting any watersports, cliff jumping, or walks in high temperatures.
+Currency conversions and offerings mentioned are correct as of July 2023 but are subject to change in future.